exercism/julia/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 8. Check size of the stack

-Check whether the size of the stack is equal a given `stack_size` or not.
+Check whether the size of the stack equals a given `stack_size` or not.

 ```julia
 julia> stack_size = 4;